marcelfahle/blog_v5/posts/2023-01-09-mux-watermarks.md

 ---
-title: DRAFT -- Watermarking Videos with Mux and Phoenix LiveView
+title: draft -- Watermarking Videos with Mux and Phoenix LiveView
 description: Adding a watermark to your videos using Mux
 date: 2023-01-09
 tags: